pyuvaraj37/vegi/README.md

 $ python vegi.py --device <CPU/GPU/NPU> --game <Pokemon/LOL>
 ```

+Overwolf:
+Run sample-app by following https://overwolf.github.io/start/basic-app/sample-app (only tested with League of Legends chat) need Developer account on Overwolf.

 ## :pill: TODO ##

-NPU
+NPU:
-Intall env for ryzenai-transformers (need to add steps here later) and run setup.bat from RyzenAI (Create new setup.bat for VEGI)
+- Intall env for ryzenai-transformers (need to add steps here later) and run setup.bat from RyzenAI (Create new setup.bat for VEGI)

+GPU:
-GPU - Needs to add cuda support
+- Needs to add cuda support

 Two paths:

-OCR
+OCR:
 - Grab games dialogue from input coordinates, need to calibrate it for pokemon for AMD Contest.

-Overwolf
+Overwolf:

-- Grab chat data from Overwolf API and writes to a files and vegi read from it.
-Need to streamline data transfer or package vegi with overwolf app.
+- Need to streamline data transfer or package vegi with overwolf app.
 - Package sample app as VEGI to make it easy to run.

-Run sample-app by following https://overwolf.github.io/start/basic-app/sample-app (only tested with League of Legends chat)

 ## :memo: License ##